Application deadline - July 1

 - In “Step 1” of the Application, choose "Graduate Non-Matriculated."

-- In “Step 2” of the Application, choose "Computing & Software Systems - Bothell (MS in Comp Sci and Software Eng)" as the program.
+- In “Step 2” of the Application, choose "Computer Science and Software Engineering - School of STEM (Bothell) - MS" as the program.

-- Upload your unofficial transcripts showing: completion of a Bachelor’s degree, Calculus I, and Programming I and II.*
+Upload your unofficial transcripts showing completion of a bachelor’s degree, Calculus I, and Programming I and II.
+View the program prerequisites to determine course equivalencies and options for those with in-depth work experience to meet the programming I and II requirement.

-- Upload a Personal Statement detailing your object-oriented programming knowledge and experience; why the Graduate Certificate in Software Design & Development is of interest to you; and how the GCSDD will support your scholarly and career goals.
+Upload a Personal Statement detailing your object-oriented programming knowledge and experience; why the Graduate Certificate in Software Design & Development is of interest to you; and how the GCSDD will support your scholarly and career goals.
+Approximately 300-500 words.

 - A bachelor’s, master’s, or doctoral degree from a regionally accredited institution in the United States where English is the medium of instruction.